Psychology of Gerontology and Positive Aging Graduate Certificate

 Independent Study.
 One to three semester hours.
 Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 May be repeated when the topic varies.
 Prerequisites: Consent of department head.

+Clinic Practicum in Psychology.
+Three semester hours.
 This course consists of supervised experience in psychological settings under the supervision of a licensed psychologist.
 Course is repeated for at least two three-credit hour courses, each requiring at least 150 weekly hours of clinical experience.
+Graded on a (S) satisfactory or (U) unsatisfactory basis.
 Prerequisite: Consent of instructor.
 Repeatable

 PSY 695 - Research Methodology

 Research Methodology.
 Three semester hours.
 (Same as Coun/EdAd/ElEd/HPE/ SHEd 695) An overview of research methodology including basic concepts employed in quantitative and qualitative research methods.
 Includes computer applications for research.
 Meets requirements for a Level I research tool course.
 Prerequisite: Doctoral status or consent of the instructor.